Elhebert/vue-fineuploader/README.md

 - `uploader` - A Fine Uploader [wrapper class](#wrapper-classes). (required)

 Suppose you wanted to render a filename for each file as new files are submitted to Fine Uploader.
-Your React component may look like this:
+Your Vue component may look like this:

 Note: This assumes you have additional components or code to allow files to actually be submitted to Fine Uploader.